BitCrush♪26

 Who runs the competition?

-BitCrush is run by the TIDAL Lab at Northwestern University and is sponsored by the Northwestern Network for Collaborative Intelligence and the Center for Responsible Technology, Policy, and Public Dialogue.
+BitCrush is run by the TIDAL Lab at Northwestern University and is sponsored by the Northwestern Network for Collaborative Intelligence and the Center for Responsible Technology, Policy, and Public Dialog.
 The event also has funding from the National Science Foundation.

 How will teams be judged?